salsa-rs/salsa/book/src/tutorial/ir.md

 ```

 In our compiler, we have just one simple input, the `ProgramSource`, which has a `text` field (the string).
-(By the way, the `#[salsa::input]` annotation must be connected to a jar, but it defaults to `crate::Jar`.
-If you wanted to create the jar somewhere else, you would write `#[salsa::input(jar = path::to::Jar)]`.
-Wherever the jar is defined, you also have to list the input as one of its fields.)

 ### The data lives in the database